a-srd/molvae/README.md

-# Graph Variational Autoencoder (GVAE) for Molecular Generation
+# Graph Variational Autoencoder (MolVAE) for Molecular Generation

-This project implements a Graph Variational Autoencoder (GVAE) for the generation of novel molecular structures.
-The GVAE learns a latent representation of molecules and can be used to generate new molecules with desired properties.
+This project implements a Graph Variational Autoencoder (MolVAE) for the generation of novel molecular structures.
+The MolVAE learns a latent representation of molecules and can be used to generate new molecules with desired properties.

 ## Overview